flaviovdf/allmusic-disruption/README.md

 **Iteration order warning:** The json has both lists and maps.
-Given that Python 3.6 maintains insertion order on maps, the information on the file will be loaded in the order that it appeared on the All-Music website.
-This is relevant for some features such as genres, the first one is usually the most relevant.
+Given that Python 3.6 maintains insertion order on maps, the information on the file will be loaded in the order listed (during crawl) on the the All-Music website.
+This is relevant for some features such as genres.
+The first one is usually the most relevant.
 If you load the json without maintaining order, you will not have this notion of most important genres.